rozkminiacz/jekyll-now/_posts/2017-9-13-Gradle-Dependencies-The-Smart-Way.md

         testCompile 'junit:junit:4.12'
         apt 'com.jakewharton:butterknife-compiler:8.4.0'
     }
 }

 ```

-In short words - a lot of **ugly** dependencies. and sometimes comments what does specific library do.
+In short words — a lot of ugly dependencies. and sometimes comments what does specific library do.

 Forget it.
 In this post we will create human readable and developer friendly build.gradle for your next app.

 ## Defining variables

-First that we will do to make this code clean will be introducing variables.
+First thing we will do to make gradle code cleanear, will be introducing variables.

+In module-level build.gradle write:
 Write
 ```groovy
 def googlePlayVersion = '1.20.2'
 ```

 Now we can use it in our build file like that:
 ```groovy
 productFlavors {
     freeFlavor {